kaosorg/test-access-public/README.md

 Each component has been thoroughly unit tested, following principles of Equivalence Class and Boundary Testing as well as reaching 100% line, branch and MC/DC code coverage.

 ## Architecture
-The Safety Framework is implemented with a layered Task-based architecture:
+The project is implemented with a layered Task-based architecture:

 ![](https://github.com/kaosorg/test-access-public/blob/main/stackDiagramArch.svg)